soc/soc.me/_lessons-learned/implicit-numeric-conversions.md

 suddenly the compiler now starts to infer common numeric supertypes not only taking all values into account, but also starting to consider individual subsets.

-Unions are a great alternative for implicit widenings, because they address the core issue of beginners being stuck with List(1, 2.0): List[AnyVal].

 Upcoming additions to numbers with value types increase the pain:
 - Even more lossy conversions, e. g. from Float256 to Int, or
 - Loss of consistency, e. g. "lossy conversion between numbers, but only up to